-- · Currently, with these preliminary results and maps, the relationship between the policies and the amount of reported incidents appears complicated.
+- As of this date, the current results provide a proof of concept for the completed research project.
+This serves as a continuation of previous research, but it will be at a larger scale with all of Florida's law enforcement jurisdictions included in its scope.
+Having a larger sample size has the advantage of allowing more robust statistical tests, and it will be able to more correctly identify patterns that the current research question is asking as well as other analyses beyond the initial question. - Currently, with these preliminary results and maps, the relationship between the policies and the amount of reported incidents appears complicated.
 This indicates that simply changing policies may itself not be sufficient to reduce the amount of reported use of force incidents, and likely requires being complimented by other initiatives.
-However, this will need to be confirmed with statistical testing done with a larger sample as well as controlling for population size differences across jurisdictions. - · When the realts of the could manaples are finalized, we will be able to compare our results with Terrill & Paoline, who have used a similar methodology.
-This we can make temporar comparisons to better inform our conclusion wing us to join their research study and for teaching us how to conduct a research study.
+However, this will need to be confirmed with statistical testing done with a larger sample as well as controlling for population size differences across jurisdictions. - When the results of the full sample are finalized, we will be able to compare our results with Terrill & Paoline, who have used a similar methodology.
+Thus we can make temporal comparisons to better inform our conclusions.